Eulex0x/laklak/README.md

-# DataFetcher
+# Laklak

-> **Your Gateway to Real-Time Financial Market Data**
+> **Cross-Platform Market Data Collector**
 > *Unified data collection from crypto exchanges, stock markets, and commodities - ready for analysis in seconds.*

 ---

-## 🎯 What is DataFetcher?
+## 🎯 What is Laklak?

-**DataFetcher** is a production-ready Python application that solves a critical problem for traders, analysts, and data scientists: **fragmented financial data sources**.
-Instead of writing custom integrations for every exchange or market, DataFetcher provides a unified solution to collect, validate, and store time-series market data from multiple sources in one central database.
+**Laklak** is a production-ready Python application that solves a critical problem for traders, analysts, and data scientists: **fragmented financial data sources**.
+Instead of writing custom integrations for every exchange or market, Laklak provides a unified solution to collect, validate, and store time-series market data from multiple sources in one central database.

-Whether you're tracking Bitcoin on Bybit, monitoring S&P 500 volatility, or analyzing gold prices, DataFetcher handles the complexity of API integrations, data formatting, and storage - so you can focus on analysis and strategy development.
+Whether you're tracking Bitcoin on Bybit, monitoring S&P 500 volatility, or analyzing gold prices, Laklak handles the complexity of API integrations, data formatting, and storage - so you can focus on analysis and strategy development.

 ### The Problem We Solve